-Let's get this out of the way: Yes, it's safe for Americans, or any other nationality in the world, to travel to Egypt.
+Let's get this out of the way: Yes, it's safe for Americans or for any other nationality to travel to Egypt.
 Even in light of the (belated) news in Egypt

 last year regarding insurgencies and whatnot, any flight to Egypt

 or visit to Egypt remains safe for tourists.
 There's nothing to fear, although you do need to be briefed on the areas in the country that are safer than others.
-It doesn't hurt to keep yourself updated in regards to the present state of Egypt as well, but not to the point that you'd choose to avoid going there due to the extreme fear-mongering that some news agencies delve into.
-Whatever Egyptian incidents are reported in the news happen in isolated parts of the country, and the whole country shouldn't be held accountable for these events.
+It doesn't hurt to keep yourself updated in regard to the present situation in Egypt, but not to the point that you'd choose to avoid going there due to the extreme fear-mongering that some news agencies disseminate.
+Whatever incidents are reported in the news happen in isolated parts of the country and the whole country shouldn't be held accountable for these events.

 Of course, those who are ignorant of what's currently going on in Egypt will always say to those who dare go there, "Be safe," or "Be careful," or, at worst, immediately shoot down any suggestion of going there.
 However, the Egyptian Revolution that literally happened more than a year ago is no longer the current news in Egypt

 , so don't cancel your flight to Egypt